-Editorial: Daily Post Owes Teachers Explanation
+Editorial: Editorial: Daily Post Owes Teachers Explanation

 Many teachers felt that their privacy had been violated because of a recent article in the Daily Post releasing teacher salaries in the Sequoia Union High School District.
 While this information is public record, lack of context and biased word choice made the article not only insensitive but also an example of poor journalism.